TahirSI/Program-executables/README.md

 # Program Executables
 This repo contains a range of executables that you can run.
+You can eaither download the entire repo or the individual files separately.

-You can download the entire repo or the individual files separately.
+_**Please note:**_ There is no specific _License_ on this repo, so the [default copyright laws](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) is applyed.
 _______

 ### Improve motor skills game folder